tze088/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all contacts.
-2. SC display a list of all contacts and their details.
+2. SC displays a list of all contacts and their details.

   Use case ends.